 Graduates of the School of Dentistry organized the Alumni Association in 1957.
 Membership is extended to those who have earned degrees at this school.
 Student membership is extended to students of the school.

-The primary purposes of the association are to promote the interests of the school, to secure unity among alumni, to foster alumni attachment to alma mater, to enlist members as continuing participants in the association and as active participants in Christian activities and interests, to aid members in attaining to the highest ethical and scientific standards in the practice of their profession, and to aid in general charitable and educational purposes.
+Primary purposes of the association are to promote the interests of the school, to secure unity among alumni, to foster alumni attachment to the alma mater, to enlist members as continuing participants in the association and as active participants in Christian activities and interests, to aid members in attaining to the highest ethical and scientific standards in the practice of their profession, and to aid in general charitable and educational purposes.
 Major interests of the association include:

 The School of Dentistry Alumni Association has made an ongoing commitment to students at the school by supporting a student loan fund and a scholarship endowment fund, both of which are administered by the University.

-The Loma Linda University School of Nursing Alumni Association (LLUSNAA) has an office in West Hall.
+The Loma Linda University School of Nursing Alumni Association (LLUSNAA) works through the School of Nursing.
 A board of officers and directors carries out the goals and ongoing activities of the association.
-At the time of graduation, new graduates are welcomed into the association.
-Associate membership may be extended to graduates of other accredited schools who are members of the profession in good standing and who share the interests, ideals, and purposes of the alumni association.
+New members are welcomed into the association at graduation.
+Associate membership may be extended to graduates of other accredited schools who are members of the profession in good standing, and who share the interests, ideals, and purposes of the Alumni Association.

-The purpose of the LLUSNAA is to foster alumni unity, mobilize their support, and assist in an organized fashion to encourage continued interest in and commitment to the programs of the School of Nursing.
+The purpose of LLUSNAA is to foster alumni unity, mobilize their support, and assist in an organized fashion to encourage continued interest in and commitment to the programs of the School of Nursing.
 The association promotes the missions of the Seventh-day Adventist Church, the School of Nursing, and the University.
 The goals of the association are to: